 Why I like neurocentrism

 Heliocentrism and neurocentrism have a lot in common.
 Both are paradigm changing observations that remained unnoticed for millennia.
-When visionaries took aim at targets nobody else could see, their efforts were ignored by the masses who couldn’t understand, then attacked by critics who didn’t want to understand because they were protecting dopamine flow.
-Though neither can be disproved, both required technological breakthroughs to verify what was observable to anyone willing to temporarily rise above the unconscious need to protect and trigger dopamine flow.
+When visionaries took aim at targets nobody else could see, their efforts were ignored by the masses (whose dopamine flow was threatened because they couldn’t understand), then attacked by self-deceptive critics who didn’t want to understand they were more interested in protecting jobs, titles, status (and dopamine flow) than honesty, integrity, or facts.
+Though neither model can be disproved, both required technological breakthroughs to verify what was observable to anyone willing to temporarily rise above the unconscious need to protect and trigger dopamine flow.

-Heliocentrism, an astronomical model, took decades to go from poppycock to heresy to common knowledge because it threatened dopamine flow by turning an upside-down world right-side up.
-Neurocentrism, a behavioral model, might take a decade or more to gain widespread acceptance because it threatens dopamine flow by turning an inside-out world outside in.
+Heliocentrism took decades to go from poppycock to heresy to common knowledge because it threatened dopamine flow by turning an upside-down world right-side up.
+Neurocentrism might take a decade or more to gain widespread acceptance because it threatens dopamine flow by turning an inside-out world outside in.